Last Updated on July 31, 2025 by Ketki Gadre

 The Old Town of Warsaw

-In the middle is the water pump and Warsaw Mermaid sculpture – the symbol of Warsaw, considered to be a guardian angel.
+In the middle is the water pump and the Warsaw Mermaid sculpture – the symbol of Warsaw, considered to be a guardian angel.
 It turns into a skating rink in winter.
 This square has a number of street vendors, cafes, shops, museums, art galleries and restaurants.
-If you visit in Poland in Christmas, like I did, you will find a Christmas market which sells souvenirs and Polish food items.
+If you visit Poland in Christmas, like I did, you will find a Christmas market which sells souvenirs and Polish food items.

 This area is also known for beautiful street art in Warsaw.
 There are tours that specifically cater to visit these.